IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_properties_info.rst

     GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.

-  environment_id (True, str, None)
-    Environment Id.

   sort (False, str, None)
     Sort the feature details based on the specified attribute.

-  segments (False, list, None)
-    Filter features by a list of comma separated segments.

-  expand (False, bool, None)
-    If set to `true`, returns expanded view of the resource details.

-  include (False, list, None)
-    Include the associated collections or targeting rules details in the response.

-  offset (False, int, None)
-    The number of records to skip.
-By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
-Use `offset` with `limit` to page through the available records.

   tags (False, str, None)